Volkswagen Aktiengesellschaft

 Last reviewed: 2026-06-03 · By Swet Parvadiya

 Volkswagen doesn't have a business model.
 It has about seven of them duct-taped together under one roof in Wolfsburg.
 Start with the volume game.
 The core Volkswagen brand — Golf, Tiguan, ID.4, Polo — sells roughly 4.8 million vehicles a year at operating margins between 3% and 5%.
 That's thin.
 A bad quarter in China or a semiconductor shortage can push those margins toward zero.
-The brand survives on manufacturing discipline: shared platforms (MQB for combustion, MEB for electric), ruthless supplier negotiations leveraging 9 million total group units, and factory utilization rates that need to stay above 80% to make the math work.
+The brand survives on manufacturing discipline: shared platforms (MQB for combustion, MEB for electric), ruthless supplier negotiations leveraging 9 million total group units, and factory use rates that need to stay above 80% to make the math work.
 Then there's the premium layer.
 Audi contributes around $70 billion in revenue with margins historically near 8-10%, though recent years have been rougher as Chinese consumers defect to NIO and Li Auto.
 Audi's value to the group isn't just profit — it's the engineering pipeline.
 Quattro all-wheel-drive, virtual cockpit infotainment, and lightweight aluminum construction all started at Audi before trickling down to cheaper brands.
 Porsche is the crown jewel.
 Operating margins above 15% — sometimes touching 18% — on roughly $44 billion in revenue.
 The Cayenne SUV alone probably generates more profit than the entire Å koda brand.
 Porsche's 2022 partial IPO valued it at over $75 billion, which is awkward when you realize the parent company that owns 75% of it trades at $49 billion total.
 The market is essentially saying everything else in the group — Audi, the VW brand, Lamborghini, Bentley, Scania, MAN, financial services, 600,000+ employees — is worth negative $7 billion.
 That's either a screaming buy signal or a rational assessment of the liabilities attached to the rest of the portfolio.
 Commercial vehicles through Scania and MAN add another $50+ billion in revenue with economics completely different from passenger cars.
 Fleet customers care about total cost of ownership over 500,000 kilometers, not leather seats.
 Margins are cyclical but the revenue is stickier — a logistics company doesn't switch truck brands on a whim.
 Financial services is the quiet engine most people ignore.
 Volkswagen Financial Services manages a portfolio exceeding $200 billion in contracts — auto loans, leases, fleet management, insurance.
 It generates billions in recurring fee income, smooths out vehicle sales cycles, and creates a data layer about customer behavior that informs everything from residual value predictions to marketing targeting.
 Geographically, Europe delivers about 40% of volume, China around 30% (and falling fast), with North America, South America, and the rest splitting what remains.
 The China number is the one that keeps Wolfsburg up at night.
 Five years ago, China was the profit engine.
 Now BYD sells more cars there than Volkswagen does, at lower prices, with better software, and refreshes models every 18 months versus Volkswagen's 4-5 year cycles.
 The R&D budget runs $16-19 billion annually — more than most tech companies spend.
 It funds electric platforms (MEB today, SSP tomorrow), the troubled Cariad software unit, battery development through PowerCo, and the $5.8 billion Rivian partnership that's essentially an admission that Volkswagen couldn't build competitive vehicle software on its own.
 Annual capex adds another $15-20 billion on top.
 This is a company that spends $35+ billion a year just to stay in the game.

 Oliver Blume's growth strategy can be summarized in five words: spend less, earn more, fix software.
 That sounds obvious.
 It isn't, for a company this large.
 Volkswagen announced plans to cut $10.9 billion (€10 billion) in fixed costs through German factory consolidation, early retirement programs, and platform simplification.
 The workforce council — which holds half the supervisory board seats — has agreed in principle but will fight every specific closure.
 This isn't a normal restructuring.
 It's a negotiation between industrial logic and German social democracy, conducted in public.
 The Rivian deal is the most revealing strategic decision of the Blume era.
 Volkswagen is paying up to $5.8 billion for access to Rivian's electrical architecture and software stack.
 Read that again.
 The world's largest automaker by revenue is buying software capability from a company that's never turned an annual profit and sells fewer than 100,000 vehicles a year.
 That tells you exactly how badly Cariad failed.
 Volkswagen spent billions and hired thousands of engineers, and still couldn't ship a working vehicle operating system on time.
 The Porsche Macan Electric and Audi Q6 e-tron were both delayed because of it.
 Rivian's architecture is the patch.
 In China, the strategy has shifted from defending market share with global products to developing China-specific vehicles with Chinese partners.
 The XPENG collaboration targets a dedicated platform for the Chinese market with faster development cycles.
 It's an acknowledgment that a car designed in Wolfsburg for global markets can't compete with one designed in Shenzhen for Chinese consumers who expect their car's software to update weekly.
 The growth math ultimately depends on Porsche staying profitable enough to fund everything else.
 Porsche, Audi's remaining premium margins, Scania's commercial vehicle earnings, and financial services income collectively subsidize the transformation of the mass-market VW brand, battery development through PowerCo's planned six gigafactories, and whatever comes after MEB.
 If Porsche's product cycle weakens — and FY2025 showed early signs of that — the entire funding model gets stressed.